audiodude/odeon/mutable_rules/311_Evasive_diction_bonus.md

 * Repeal
 * Amend

-The player receives and additional half of total points earned for a successful proposal.
+The player receives an additional half of total points earned for a successful proposal.
 For a defeated proposal, a player receives five points.